vertify/mongoman/README.md

 # Mongoman

 Configures and starts local or distributed MongoDB clusters.
-This library can be used just for your tests, or you can use it as a core component in your project.
+This library is intended to be used for tests, and is not production-ready.

 Features